wp-plugins/google-map-wp/readme.txt

 Huge-IT Google Map.
 One more perfect tool from Huge-IT.
 Improved Google Maps, where  we have our special contribution.
 Most simple and effective tool for rapid creation of individual Google Maps in posts and pages.

-With our Google Map, you can provide your visitors with information about the exact location of your company/place.
-To make sure that people can find your place, you should add the appropriate information to the markers of Google map.
+With our Google s, you can provide your visitors with information about the exact location of your company/place.
+To make sure that people can find your place, you should add the appropriate information to the markers of Google maps.
 With the help of this plugin give information on the right location of your business, you distribute information about yourself, get free traffic and increases the number of transitions to your page from the usual search on Google.
-On the map you can create marker with has many beautiful styles. besides given styles you also can upload your preferable image and set it instead of marker
+On the maps you can create marker with has many beautiful styles. besides given styles you also can upload your preferable image and set it instead of marker
 We also added useful special features.
 You can select the exact location, track or spread area of a place.

-Polygons - bounded highlighted area on the map, showing the specific range, limited with geometric figure.
+Polygons - bounded highlighted area on the maps, showing the specific range, limited with geometric figure.
 You can easy create a polygon, give shape and set styles on it.
 With polygon you can show to your visitors the borders of a specific location.

 Polylines - continuous line composed of one or more line segments, which creates specific track.
 With Polylines you can highlight specific road/track, give styles to the path and change it whenever you need.
 Show to you visitors how to get to your place and many other things
 Circles - round area, showing the specific range.
 With circle you can take the area into round border and give styles to it.